Incorporation of companies

 Family protocols

-We manage more than 400 Spanish companies in Spain and Latin America, so we have extensive experience in managing family businesses.
+We manage more than 400 Spanish companies in Spain and Latin America, so we have extensive experience in the management of family businesses.

-At UR Global, we comprehensively manage subsidiaries in Latin America, Portugal and Spain.
+At UR Global, we manage subsidiaries in Latin America, Portugal and Spain...